Azure/azure-sdk/releases/2020-02/python.md

 Detailed change logs are linked to in the Quick Links below.
 Here are some critical call outs.

+### Identity

+- `ClientCertificateCredential` supports password-protected certificates
+- Added `CredentialUnavailableError` to distinguish cases when failure to obtain a token was expected
+  - For example, `EnvironmentCredential.get_token()` will raise this error when environment variable configuration is incomplete

 ## Latest Releases

 {% assign packages = site.data.releases.latest.python-packages %}